A city that binds together the past and the present

-Experience London, a city that binds together the past and the present, a city with so many places to visit and which still can’t be fully encompassed in sights and landmarks.
+A city with so many places to visit and which still can’t be fully encompassed in sights and landmarks

 Despite the Tower of London's grim reputation as a place of torture and death, within these walls you will also discover the history of a royal palace, an armoury and a powerful fortress.
 Don't miss Royal Beasts and learn about the wild and wonderous animals that have inhabited the Tower, making it the first London Zoo.
 Discover the priceless Crown Jewels, join an iconic Beefeater on a tour and hear their bloody tales, stand where famous heads have rolled, learn the legend of the Tower's ravens, storm the battlements, get to grips with swords and armour, and much more!